chris79kennard/E--Commerce-Back-End/README.md

 # E--Commerce-Back-End

-## For this Home work task: This is a CRUD implementation exercise.Please feel free to create, view, update or delete anything and everything relating to products, product categories, and product tag information.Feel free to test all the routes and do your best to break it!
+## This is a CRUD implementation exercise.Please feel free to create, view, update or delete anything and everything relating to products, product categories, and product tag information.Feel free to test all the routes and do your best to break it!
 Improvements are always needed

 # screen shot